granulegazer/data-profiling-utility/SCREEN_FLOW.md

 3. **Auto-Detection**: Encoding automatically detected, one less thing to configure
 4. **Validation**: File preview helps verify settings before profiling
 5. **Flexibility**: Each file can have different delimiter settings
-6. **Ruleset Control**: Users choose which profiling rules to apply
-7. **Transparency**: Detailed rule descriptions help users understand profiling scope
+6. **Granular Ruleset Control**: Select individual rules for precise profiling customization
+7. **Transparency**: Each rule shows clear description of what it analyzes
-8. **Performance**: Disable unnecessary rules to speed up profiling
+8. **Performance**: Disable specific unnecessary rules to speed up profiling
+9. **Flexibility**: Mix and match rules from both dataset and attribute levels

 ---